 Your base is going to be hot tea or hot water.
-Tea is the most popular base and green tea and black tea are most popular teas to use.
+Tea is the most popular base and green tea and black tea are the most popular teas to use.
 You can also experiment with earl grey tea or you can just use hot water if you are mixing with a flavored powder.
 Make sure that your base is hot though, otherwise when you shake it with your powder it won’t dissolve completely.

 Bubble Tea with Powder or Milk

-If you use a bubble tea powder then the flavoring will already be mixed in.
-You can also experiment with adding fresh fruit and by changing your bases to bring out certain flavors.
+If you use bubble tea powder then the flavoring will already be mixed in.
+You can also experiment with adding fresh fruit by changing your bases to bring out certain flavors.
 Milk tea will also taste very different if you are using fresh milk or non-dairy creamer so it’s important to experiment with the two varieties and offer them both to your customers if you have your own store.

 Most bubble tea is sweetened using liquid fructose and fructose can be added by hand or by using a fructose dispenser.
 The amount of fructose you use will depend on personal preference and also on what ingredients are in the bubble tea already.
 Most bubble tea powder is 3 in 1 so it will already have sugar in it and will most likely not need any additional sweetener.

 If you are serving regular tea then your sweetness level will depend on the tea.
-For example, black tea is stronger than green tea so you will need more fructose in black tea than green tea to get the same level of sweetness.
+For example, black tea is stronger than green tea so you will need more fructose in black tea than in green tea to get the same level of sweetness.
 We have detailed SOPs available with our training materials here that give suggested fructose amounts.